wirednkod/papi-intro-tutorial/steps/3/README.md

 ## Adding people and collectives parachains

-Lets run the commands for the rest of the chains we need:
+Let's run the commands for the rest of the chains we need:

 ```shell
 $ bunx papi add people -n polkadot_people